Functional Analysis II

 Teacher / Lecturer

-Refreshing the knowledge acquired in the course Functional analysis I and practising the topics presented at the lectures using particular examples of commonly used functional spaces and operators.
+Refreshing the knowledge acquired in the course Functional analysis I and practising the topics presented at the lectures by individually solving selected examples and/or problems.